elkuku/KISSKontent/README.md

 ## First steps for *alpha testers*

 1. Download the **package** `pgk_kisskontent...` and install it.
 This contains a component and a plugin.
-2. Publish the plugin `KuKuKontent`.
+2. Publish the content plugin `KISSKontent`.
-3. Create a menu link to the component `KuKuKontent`.
+3. Create a menu link to the component `KISSKontent - default view`.
 4. Enjoy `=;)`